 School counselors help students thrive in their current education and future careers.
 They love to connect with students and make an impact on their lives.
 Over the years, the demand for school counselors has not only increased, but the demand for additional support has as well.
-School counselor requirements include having a bevy of resources to help students figure out their career path.
-One of the resources counselors use to determine possible career paths is career aptitude testing.
+School counselor requirements include having a bevy of resources to help students figure out their career paths.
+One of the resources counselors use to determine possible career paths is career aptitude tests for high school students.

-Most commonly taken in high school, career aptitude tests help assess a student’s strengths and skills that will translate into their ideal career path.
-School counselors use this in their career as a foundation to work with students.
-By using a career aptitude test, school counselors can help determine the right extracurricular activities and curriculum that is perfectly tailored for their students.
+Career aptitude tests help assess a student’s strengths and skills to translate into their ideal career path.1 School counselors use this in their career as a foundation to work with students.
+By using career aptitude tests for high school students, school counselors can help determine the extracurricular activities and curricula perfectly tailored for individual learners.

 What Kinds of Tests are Available?

-There are multiple career aptitude tests that school counselors can use to their benefit.
-There are skills career tests that evaluate a student’s readily available skills, and there are pymetric tests that use a series of simple (yet surprisingly challenging) mind games to measure different cognitive and social traits.
-Furthermore, there are personality tests to help determine what industries and roles you will find the most fulfilling.
-For school counselors, it is important to use more than one test to achieve a holistic perspective of a student’s career path.
+School counselors can use multiple career aptitude tests to their benefit.
+There are skills career tests that evaluate a student’s readily-available skills.
+Pymetric tests use a series of simple (yet surprisingly challenging) mind games to measure different cognitive and social traits.2 Furthermore, there are personality tests to help determine what industries and roles high school students will find the most fulfilling.
+For school counselors, it is vital to use more than one aptitude test to achieve a holistic perspective of a high school student’s career path.